FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/storage_tool.md

 ### Read a single piece of data

-`-r 'option is used to read a single piece of data in the table, the parameter is' [table name] [key] '。Can be combined '-H 'option to use,'-The H 'option will decode the key in the parameter with hex and use it to read the data.。Examples are as follows:
+'-r 'option is used to read a single piece of data in the table, the parameter is' [table name] [key] '。Can be used in conjunction with the '-H' option, which will use the key in the parameter to read data after hex decoding。Examples are as follows:

 ```bash
 $ ./storageTool -r s_current_state current_number